flutterwtf/mcp_flutter/README.md

 - [Resource|Tool] **Analyse errors**: get precise and condensed errors of your app.
   Why it is better then console message: it contains precisely only what Agent need, not the whole list of traced widgets and duplicate information.
 This works best to give Agent understanding of the error.
+- [Resource|Tool] **Screenshot**: get screenshot of the app.
+Works only with Claude (untested).
+Cursor and Cline doesn't support image type in the response.

+### Will be implemented:

 - [Resource|Tool] **App info**: size of screen, pixel ratio.
 Unlocks ability for an Agent to use widget selection.
+- **Hot reload & Hot restart**
+- [Resource|Tool] **Selection tool**:
+  Current idea:

+  1. Enable widget selection in Flutter Inspector.
+  2. Select widget by logical pixel position.
-- [Resource|Tool] **Analyze Widget Trees**: Get detailed information about your Flutter app's structure based on logical pixel positions.
+  3. Get detailed information about your Flutter app's structure based on logical pixel position.

-Not implemented - or in research:
+### In research:

 - **Inspect Current Route**: See current navigation state
 - **Extensions: Flutter Provider/Riverpod states**: Get state of Provider/Riverpod instances.